Difference between weed control

 Landscaping

-The answer to 'difference between weed control' is that there are two main types of weed control: pre-emergent and post-emergent.
-Pre-emergent products are applied before weeds germinate and form a barrier to prevent them from sprouting.
-Post-emergent products are applied after weeds have already emerged and are used to kill existing weeds.
+The answer to 'difference between weed control' is that there are two main approaches to weed control: pre-emergent and post-emergent.
+Pre-emergent weed control products are applied before weeds germinate, preventing them from establishing in the first place.
+Post-emergent products are used to kill existing weeds after they have already sprouted.

 Step-by-Step Guide